9 Data Wrangling

 Warning

-At this point in ADS it’s very likely you will have the most recent version of the tidyverse packages but just in case, be aware that the function case_when() that we will use in this chapter was updated in to introduce new arguments and ways of handling NA.
+At this point in ADS it’s very likely you will have the most recent version of the tidyverse packages but just in case, be aware that the function case_when() that we will use in this chapter was updated to introduce new arguments and ways of handling NA.
 The code we provide in this chapter will only work if you have v1.1.0 or above of dplyr installed.
 To check run packageVersion("dplyr") and if it’s below 1.1.0, install it again to update.

 9.3 Wrangling functions